jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Recommendation {#recstransport}

-As can be seen from the above, there are a number complex tradeoffs merely for transport protocol behavior on a given connection.
+As can be seen from the above, there are a number of complex tradeoffs merely for transport protocol behavior on a given connection.

 This prompts us to give two types of advice.
 The first type of advice is for protocol designers: